X

 Answers are locked.
 Please click here to buy them.

-1.8) In the chain of infection, which link comes after the portal of exit and before the portal of entry?
+1.8) In the chain of infection, which link is between the portal of exit and the portal of entry?

 1. Infectious agent